Moving to Scotland

 • Search and look at different schools in the area on Education Scotland’s Find an Inspection Report page.
 If you find a school you are interested in, you can contact them directly to talk about your child’s needs and how they feel they might be able to support them.

-• Read about how support in schools and nurseries works in Scotland across our website, and in our free guide Additional support for learning: a guide for parents and carers.
+• Read about how support in schools and nurseries works in Scotland across our website.

 We have already moved to Scotland but are unsure what to do next?